abhimanyusood/techblog/_posts/2022-4-28-decorator-pattern.md

     * EmailLogger
     * DbLogger

 Suddenly a wild new expectation appears.
 Before writing the message, your system should convert it to one of the following formats - json, xml or yaml.

-The most obvious solution is subclassing each of the above classes-
+And this doesn't have to be an expectation that arises in the future, it can be present from the get-go itself.
+In either case, the most obvious solution that comes to mind is subclassing each of the above classes-

 * Logger
     * CmdLogger
         * CmdJsonLogger